noskill/index-atomspace/README.md

 ### todo:
-It is possible to optimize query answering in certain cases, when there is general pattern, that completely covers indices of more specific ones.
+It is possible to optimize query answering in certain cases, when there is general pattern, that completely covers indices of more specific ones, or there is a complete match.